- General Obstetrics & Gynecology

 Who Can Have Tubal Ligation Reversal?

-Several factors need to be taken into account when deciding whether tubal ligation reversal surgery is right for you.
+Several factors need to be taken into account when deciding whether reversal surgery is right for you.
 Your team at UI Health will help you understand your options and make the right decision.

 Factors to consider: